progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	          log = git.commits('master', 15)
 	          log.size

+### Confirmando tus cambios ###

-### Committing Your Changes ###
+> Committing Your Changes

+Ahora que el área de prreparación está como tú quieres, puedes confirmar los cambios.
+Recuerda que cualquier cosa que todavía esté sin preparar - cualquier archivo que hayas creado o modificado, y sobre el que no hayas ejecutado `git add` desde su última edición - no se incluirá en esta confirmación.
+Se mantendrán como modificados en tu disco.

+En este caso, la última vez que ejecutaste `git status` viste que estaba todo preparado, por lo que estás listo para confirmar tus cambios.
+La forma más fácil de confirmar es escribiendo `git commit`:

-Now that your staging area is set up the way you want it, you can commit your changes.
+> Now that your staging area is set up the way you want it, you can commit your changes.
 Remember that anything that is still unstaged — any files you have created or modified that you haven’t run `git add` on since you edited them — won’t go into this commit.
 They will stay as modified files on your disk.
 In this case, the last time you ran `git status`, you saw that everything was staged, so you’re ready to commit your changes.
 The simplest way to commit is to type `git commit`:

 	$ git commit

+Al hacerlo, se ejecutará tu editor de texto.
+(Esto se configura a través de la variable de entorno `$EDITOR` de tu shell - normalmente vim o emacs, aunque puedes configurarlo usando el comando `git config --global core.editor` como vimos en el Capítulo 1.)

-Doing so launches your editor of choice.
+> Doing so launches your editor of choice.
 (This is set by your shell’s `$EDITOR` environment variable — usually vim or emacs, although you can configure it with whatever you want using the `git config --global core.editor` command as you saw in Chapter 1).

+El editor mostrará el siguiente texto (este ejemplo usa Vim):

-The editor displays the following text (this example is a Vim screen):
+> The editor displays the following text (this example is a Vim screen):

 	# Please enter the commit message for your changes.
 Lines starting
 	# with '#' will be ignored, and an empty message aborts the commit.